dhunganabibek/aws-data-engineering/README.md

 number allowed: LSI(5): GSI(20- can increase)

 ## Type of key
 Partition Key - HASH
 Sort Key - Range Key

+## Improve performance of your query by:
+compressing , partitioninng and converting into columnar format (like parquet)